-Raman scattering is defined as the scattering of photos by the excited molecules that are at higher energy levels.
+Raman scattering is defined as the scattering of photons by excited molecules at higher energy levels.
 It is also known as the Raman effect.
-The photons are inelastically scattered which means that the kinetic energy of an incident particle is either lost or increased and are composed of Stokes and anti-Stokes portions.
+The photons are inelastically scattered, which means that the kinetic energy of an incident particle is either lost or increased and is composed of Stokes and anti-Stokes portions.

 Inelastic scattering of photons is similar to the concept of an inelastic collision, which states that the total microscopic kinetic energy is not conserved.
-In an elastic collision, the transfer of kinetic energy takes place but still, the scattering will be inelastic like in Compton scattering.
+In an elastic collision, the transfer of kinetic energy occurs, but the scattering will still be inelastic like in Compton scattering.

 Below is a reference link for understanding the derivation of Compton scattering:

 similar to Rayleigh scattering, Raman scattering also depends on the polarizability of the molecules.
 The intensity of Rayleigh scattering is about 10−3 to 10−4 compared to the intensity of the exciting source.
 The photon’s energy and the state of the molecule after the scattering events are unchanged.
 In Raman scattering, the frequency of photons presents in the monochromatic light changes when interacted with the vibrational states, or modes, of a molecule.

 LASER, considered intense monochromatic light in Raman scattering, can give rise to scattered light, which contains one or more sidebands offset by rotational or vibrational energy differences.
 The sidebands produced include frequencies containing information about the scattering medium, and hence they are used in remote sensing.

 The degree of freedom (DOF) is defined as a number of independent parameters that determine the configuration of the physical system.
 Following is the degrees of freedom formula:

 |\(\large DF= n-1\)|

 where DF is the degree of freedom and n is the number of samples given.